motion/orbit/projects/blog/src/pages/update-one/index.md

 _No one wants to trust any single company with all of their data._

-Even our close friends didn't want to install early trial versions of Orbit to use at fast-and-loose startups.
-We wanted to build a better knowledge tool, but it became clear that having it live in the cloud or on-prem would mean high risk trails, difficult onboarding, and thus a need for a sales-forward team.
+Even our close friends didn't want to install early trial versions of Orbit to use at their relatively fast-and-loose startups.
+We wanted to build a better knowledge tool, but it became clear that having it live in the cloud or on-prem would mean security questions, difficult onboarding, and therefore a sales-forward team.

-But today, computers are powerful.
-They have lots of memory.
-Topic modeling and search with modern NLP is orders of magnitude faster and easier to do than just a couple years ago.
-In frustration with our failed sales, we realized that with some optimization, we could run Orbit entirely locally on your computer.
-And if we did, we could avoid a server altogether.
-That would mean:
+But we realized, today, computers are powerful, with lots of memory.
+Modern NLP is orders of magnitude faster and easier to do than just a couple years ago.
+In frustration with our failed sales, we had an idea: run Orbit entirely locally on your computer.
+If we could, we'd avoid our distribution problem.

-- No handling of user data = risk-free trials.
-- No need for on-prem server = low onboard cost.

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">